What is it?

 How do I avoid it?

-company directly.
-At work, request a material safety data sheet (MSDS) to help identify potential sources of exposure.
+If there is not enough information, ask your pharmacist or contact the company directly.
+At work, request a Safety Data Sheet (SDS) to help identify potential sources of exposure.

 Other names for Bacitracin: